Pink centifolia

 This section has been translated automatically.

 Rosa centifolia is a shrub up to 2 m high with lush flowers that grow in groups.
 The centifolia is one of the old roses.
-Their pleasantly scented flowers range from whitish, pink to dark red.
-The petals of the centifolia are used to extract rose oil and rose water, for cosmetic purposes and perfume, as well as for the preparation of rose jam.
+Their pleasantly fragrant flowers range from whitish, pink to dark red.
+The petals of the centifolia are used to obtain rose oil and rose water, for cosmetic purposes and perfume, as well as for the preparation of rose jam.

 Various extracts from the flowers are used in cosmetics